 Posted content should be factual unless identified otherwise as farce, satire or fake news.
 Content should not negatively reflect on any USNA Alumnus nor the Naval Academy Alumni Association, as negativity will in turn reflect negatively on you and USNA Out.
 If you can’t be in agreement or harmony with other members, please take your conversation elsewhere.

 Posting privacy considerations.
 Public posts should not contain the names, situations which identify particular individuals or photographs of members unless those members have granted permission to be publicly identified.
 Members who have have granted permission to appear in mainstream media have in effect already granted this permission.
 Names listed film credits are not permission.

 Inappropriate content.
 The following are examples of inappropriate content:

 - Personal business either for profit or non profit.

 - Statements voicing opinions on partisan political issues.

 - Statements regarding candidates or candidacies for public office.

 - Statements that impugn or attack others (with exception of Army-Navy rivalries).

-The content administrators reserve the right to not approve or remove content or portions of content considered inappropriate, and remove authoring permission of users.
+The content administrators reserve the right to not approve or remove content or portions of content considered inappropriate, and remove authoring permission of users who abuse the policy.